 The Tissot company was founded by father and son Charles Félicien and Charles-Emile Tissot in 1853, in Le Locle Switzerland, and hasn’t moved from there ever since.
-Today Tissot is a member of the Swatch Group, the world’s largest watch producer and distributor.
+Today it is a member of the Swatch Group, the world’s largest watch producer and distributor.
 Tissot was the first watch company who developed a watch in the late 1960’s with a fiberglass case, dial and bezel: the Sideral with regatta countdown indication.

 Several versions of the Tissot Sideral.
 The S in ‘Sideral S’ stands for Sport.

 In 1930 both watch brands Omega and Tissot united in an important Swiss Watch Group, the Société Suisse pour l’Industrie Horlogére SA (SSIH).
-They remained independent, and in 1932 also Lemania joined.
+Both remained independent, and in 1932 also Lemania joined.
 In the seventies also Tissot was hit severely by the quartz crisis.
 Eventually the rescue was brought in 1985 by the merger of the SSIH and the ASUAG (Allgemeine Schweizerische Uhren AG) into the Swatch Group, which led to an extensive reorganization of the Swiss watch industry and the opening up of new markets.

 For this reason it is understandable that Lemania movements appeared in watches of all three brands.
 And Lemania did not only deliver the movements, but often also the cases.
 Two examples for Tissot are the Navigator Yachting (with the Lemania 1341 movement) and the Regate (with the Lemania 1345 movement).